Author Picture

 This is an important one.
 Bandwidth is the powerhouse for your internet.
 Not enough bandwidth is the number one culprit when it comes to sluggish internet.

 Since SIP runs using the internet, the reliability and speed of your internet are important.
 If you’re lucky, your phone provider will also be your internet provider, and they will be able to quickly discuss and adjust your internet to meet the requirements of your new phone system.
+How much bandwidth you need, whether 10mbps or 100mbps, depends a lot on your company’s size and volume of calls, as well as what else your internet is being used for and how heavily.

 About The Author